Trimline Shoulder Harness

 Q Should I use strap guides with a harness?

-A If your backrest height doesn't allow optimal placement, strap guides offer more flexibility and positioning options.
+A If your backrest height does not allow for optimal placement, strap guides offer more flexibility and positioning options.

 Q Should a harness be used in conjunction with a pelvic positioning belt